grafana/agent/docs/user/configuration/flags.md

 ### Report use of feature flags

-By default, Grafana Agent sends anonymous, but uniquely-identifiable information of the enabled feature flags of your running Grafana Agent instance to Grafana Labs.
+By default, Grafana Agent sends anonymous, but uniquely-identifiable information of the enabled feature flags from your running Grafana Agent instance to Grafana Labs.
 These statistics are sent to https://stats.grafana.org/.

 Statistics help us better understand how Grafana Agent is used.